-RISE will next be administered March 15–28, 2014.
-The registration deadline is Feb.
-21, 2014.
-For more detailed information and any inquiries related to RISE please contact:
+RISE will next be administered March 28 – April 10, 2015.
+The registration deadline is February 27, 2015.
+For more detailed information and any inquiries related to RISE, please contact:

 1. Do RISE scores correlate with the American Board of Pathology certifying examinations?

 a.
 A two-year study published in 2011 showed a strong correlation between RISE results from the senior year of residency and subsequent first-time ABP certifying exam pass rates (Rinder et al., AJCP 2011).

 2. Did the AJCP study determine what overall RISE score is predictive of passing the ABP Board certifying examination?

 a.
 While no single RISE score can definitively predict whether or not one will pass Board examinations, the mean percentile for residents who passed all ABP certifying examinations was around the 65th percentile.
 A resident scoring in the top quartile of the RISE exam very rarely fails any ABP certifying examination.
 By contrast, between one-third and one-half of residents scoring in the bottom quartile of the RISE exam subsequently failed at least one ABP certifying examination.
 (Unlike the ABP examination, there is no practical section on the RISE.
 Glass slides and virtual slides are not available for the RISE test.)

 3. Who writes the questions for the RISE exam?
 Are they the same folks that write ABP examination questions?